timo-juhani/lan_upgrade/README.md

 ## Scenario 1: Preparing To Upgrade

-## Scenario 1: Staged Install
+## Scenario 2: Staged Install
 as

-## Scenario 2: Full-Installation
+## Scenario 3: Full-Installation
 as

 ## To Do:
 - Convert from BUNDLE to INSTALL
-- Discover devices that need upgrade
-- Add upgrade tag to inventory
+- Fix condition when there is nothing to clean